FBI, police search for missing 2-year-old after parents died

 Relatives also told law enforcement that the family was homeless and would camp along the greenway in Medford.

-Investigators found by searching Janiak’s financial records that the last activity was on June 3 and June 4, when two purchases were made at a Walmart in Medford, the FBI said.
+Investigators searched Janiak’s financial records and found that the last activity was on June 3 and June 4, when two purchases were made at a Walmart in Medford, the FBI said.

 The purchases were caught on surveillance video, which showed the parents and Aiden together.
 The couple purchased camping equipment, the FBI said.